Report: Memphis Energy Burden Greatest in U.S.

 Instead, the utility said the change is a “strategic rate re-alignment to reduce the chance that low-income customers will subsidize high income customers.”

 The current service charge for residential customers is now $10.60 per month, according to MLGW.
 That would rise to $11.60 per month.
-Nolan could not say whether or not the electric rate decrease would make the change a wash for customers, noting MLGW’s chief financial officer was out of the office on Friday.
+Nolen could not say whether or not the electric rate decrease would make the change a wash for customers, noting MLGW’s chief financial officer was out of the office on Friday.

 Those service charges would increase exponentially for the three stata of MLGW customers.
 Those classes are based on energy usage and those that use the most (between 1,001 kilowatts - 5,000 kilowatts per month) would see the charge rise from about $192 per month to about $300 per month.